lvnam0801/HTTP-BackEnd/README.md

         ds = new HikariDataSource(config);
     }
 ```
-**HikariCp(Hikari connection pool)**: HikariCp is a implementation of JDBC DataSource, provides connection pools mechanism.
+- Example for DataSource: HikariCp(Hikari connection pool) is an implementation of JDBC DataSource, which provides a connection pools mechanism.

+# Programming
 ## Singleton pattern

 *The singleton pattern is a software design pattern the retricts instantiation of class to one "single" instance.
 This is useful when exactly one object is needed to coordinate actions across the system.*

+- **Singleton for `DbCpModel`**:
+    - The connection pool technique reduces the overhead of creating and closing of connections by making connections available in the pool.
+Java application does need no to craete a connection every time interact with the database.
+Thanks to it improve response time of any application that requires connections.
+    - Avalible connections in pool occupy a part of system resource.
+    - If Instances of DbCpModel are freely instantiated (No control) result to very system resource are accupied(Very resource intensive).
+    - Singleton Pattern ensures only one connection pool.

+- **Singleton for `UserModel`**: **(!TODO)**
+    - Advantage ???
-- Singleton for `UserModel class`: **(!TODO)** Advantage ???
-If not using singleton design pattern???
+    - If not using singleton design pattern???

-- SingletonHolder : **(!TODO)** Advantage?
-Disadvantage
+- SingletonHolder : **(!TODO)**
+    - Advantage?
+    - Disadvantage

-- All fields and method is static. (!TODO) Advantage?
-Disadvantage
+- All fields and method is static. (!TODO)
+    - Advantage?
+    - Disadvantage

 ### Implementations

-Implementations of singleton pattern must :
+> Implementations of singleton pattern must :
 - Ensure that only one instance of singleton class ever exist.
 - Provide global access to that instance.

-Typically, this is done by :
+> Typically, this is done by :
 - Declaring all constructor of class to be private.
 - Providing a static method that return a reference to the instance.

 ## Lazy load(!TODO)
+- In UserModel and DbCpModel singlton class, INST is the only instace of class.
+- The instance is not implemented when program is started until the first request for a resource occurs.

+**Advantage**
+- *Reduces initial load time*: lazy loading a webpage reduce page weight, allowing for quicker page load time.
+- *Bandwith conservation*: Lazy loading conserves bandwith by delivering contents to user only if it's requested.
+- *Systems resource usage*: Lazy loading conserver both server and clinet resource, because something of images, JavaScrpit or other code actually need to be rendered or executed.

 # Project Information (!TODO)
 ## Tools build: Gradle 7.5.1